19.7.2024

 With the government’s announcement expected to make things easier, check out our quick and easy guide to get you started.

-Government proposes to make building granny flats under 60 square metres easier.
+Government proposes to make building granny flats under 70 square metres easier.

 Live updates of the government’s policy change proposal:

+While you can’t start building a 70m² without consent, you can start planning.
 We’ve provided some advice below to get the ball rolling.

 Granny flats are a great way to keep relatives close by.

-Types of Granny Flats
+Types of granny flats

 ‘Granny flat’ is a common term that describes a small, self-contained house, which may also be referred to as: